-Update: The DBCRA is in the process of amending the Redevelopment Plan to reflect current market conditions.
+Dania Beach CRA Plan Update: Community Reception Update: The DBCRA is in the process of modifying the Redevelopment Plan to reflect current market conditions.
 Redevelopment Management Associates has been retained to assist in the Redevelopment Plan update process.

 Financing and Implementation Plan